Penrith Selective High School

 The Social Justice Club is open to all years.
 The Social Justice Club promotes social justice awareness through a variety of activities throughout the year.
 Of particular concern are issues which affect the most vulnerable and disadvantaged groups in the local community.
 Some of the issues promoted in 2019 include: Asylum seekers, Mental Health Awareness, Poverty and White Ribbon Day.

 The Volunteering Club is open to all years.
-The club provides a unique opportunity for students to make a difference to their local community and other communities.
-The club aims to develop students' community awareness and assist in and/or lead projects which will impact psoitively on groups in our society or around the world.
+The Volunteering Club provides a unique opportunity for students to make a difference to their local community and other communities.
+The club aims to develop students’ community awareness and assist in and/or lead projects which will impact positively on groups in our society or around the world.

 3D Computer Aided Design and 3D Printing Club